graphql-aspnet/graphql-aspnet.github.io/docs/controllers/batch-operations.md

 This is the N+1 problem. `1 query` for the bakeries + `N queries` for the cake orders, where N is the number of bakeries first retrieved.

-If we could _batch_ the cake orders request and fetch all the orders for all the bakeries at once, then assign the `Cake Orders` back to their bakeries, we'd be a lot better off.
+If we could _batch_ the cake orders request and fetch all the orders for all the bakeries at once, then assign the `Cake Orders` back to their respective bakeries, we'd be a lot better off.
 No matter the number of bakeries retrieved, we'd execute 2 queries; 1 for `bakeries` and 1 for `orders`.

 ## Data Loaders

 You'll often hear the term `Data Loaders` when reading about GraphQL implementations.
 Methods that load the child data being requested as a single operation before assigning to each of the parents.
 There is no difference with GraphQL ASP.NET.
 You still have to write that method.
-But with the ability to capture action method parameters and clever use of an `IGraphActionResult` we can combine the data load phase with the assignment phase into a single `batch operation`, at least on the surface.
+But with the ability to capture action method parameters and clever use of an `IGraphActionResult` we can combine the data load phase with the assignment phase into a single batch operation, at least on the surface.
 The aim is to make it easy to read and easier to write.

 ## The [BatchTypeExtension] Attribute